ashokhollav/box-skills-gcp/README.md

       serverless deploy
 ```

-You can also follow instructions @ https://cloud.google.com/functions/getting-started/ to using google native tools.
+You can also follow instructions @ https://cloud.google.com/functions/getting-started/ to use google native tools.

 * Follow instructions at https://developer.box.com/docs/build-a-box-skill and at https://developer.box.com/docs/configure-a-box-skill to build a Box skill app using Box's developer console and enable it using Admin Console.
 * Ensure when you configure the app , you have the Google Cloud function endpoint URL at hand

 ### Things to note:
-* Please ensure you replace the serverless.yml in the instructions above with the yaml file from this repo.
+* If downloading the skills-kit library from https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library then replace the skills-kits-2.0.js in the library directory and make the following changes
   * You receive a JSON object instead of JSON string from Box to your Google cloud function, hence you will have to edit the line 131 in the skills-kit library

  ```javascript
  from